10up/wpacceptance/docs/index.md

 WP Acceptance works well with GitLab as well.
 The only difference is when running `wpsnapshots configure`, you need to prefix the command with an environmental variable `WPSNAPSHOTS_DIR`: `WPSNAPSHOTS_DIR=/builds/${CI_PROJECT_NAMESPACE}/.wpsnapshots/ wpsnapshots configure`.

 ## Snapshots vs. Environment Instructions

+Snapshots and environmental instructions are two different tools for creating shareable environments that empower team members and/or CI processes to test consistently against the same environment.
+Read more about the two workflows [above](https://wpacceptance.readthedocs.io/en/latest/workflow-snapshots/).